madsondeluna/AMPidentifier/README.md

 ## Copyright & Contact

-This software is being registered with the Brazilian National Institute of Industrial Property (INPI).
+This tool is being registered with the Brazilian National Institute of Industrial Property (INPI).
 All rights reserved.

 **Lead Developer:**